Is Sports Betting Legal in Minnesota?

 The app itself is great.
 The only issue is the fact that it is a bit slow to navigate, and the pages are cluttered.
 However, the number of wagers, incredible support, and wonderful promotions make it stand out from the crowd.

-BetMGM’s current welcome bonus, which we project would be offered to Minnesota bettors, is a $600 risk-free bet.
-This risk-free bet can be used on a majority of the wagers offered on the site and can help you bank a big profit with your first ever wager.
+BetMGM’s current welcome bonus, which we project would be offered to Minnesota bettors, is a $1,000 first bet offer.
+This first bet offer can be used on a majority of the wagers offered on the site and can help you bank a big profit with your first ever wager.

 Caesars Sportsbook launched its new mobile application after acquiring William Hill earlier this year.
 Caesars is legal and licensed in the United States and is one of the most reputable gaming companies in the country.

 The online sportsbook itself is clean and modern with a classic look to the application and desktop site.
 There are loads of wagers, including a bunch of international bets.
 The support is great, offering phone, live chat, and email options.
 The only complaint has to be the lack of consistent ongoing promotions like you see on other sportsbooks.